GIXLabs/SAndC/Lab7/README.md

 # Introduction

 The purpose of this lab is to learn about measurement of photoplethysmogram (PPG) using a pulse oximeter.
-We will learn about driving a pulse oximeter using Arduino, and using Python serial reader to receive the signal at PC.
+We will learn about driving a pulse oximeter using ESP32, and using Python serial reader to receive the signal at PC.
 We will also use filters to reduce the noise and study the affect of the filters on the signal.

 # Background